 Kate is a native of Indianapolis and a USPTA certified teaching professional.
 Kate has been teaching and coaching since 1992.
 She competed in the NCAA Tennis Division I at the University of Delaware, where she played #1 singles and doubles for four consecutive years and was named both MVP and team captain two of her four years.

 Kate spent 8 years teaching at the Indianapolis Racquet Club, a 32-court facility, where she directed the summer junior program which included over 200 students.
 She received television and media recognition for her outstanding influence on local youth.
-She also headed up an outreach program for the surrounding Indianapolis neighborhoods, and developed promotional media for the club.
+She also headed up an outreach program for the surrounding Indianapolis neighborhoods.
 Kate was the club’s summer director for three years, then moved to the Pacific Northwest in 2000.

 Jeff has been playing tennis for 22 years starting at the age of 9.
 He attended Decatur High School in Federal Way, where he became a Washington 4A State Champion in doubles and was ranked in the top 10 of the PNW section in junior competition.